AquaAuma/FishGlob_data/README.md

 ### Updates policy

 The FISHGLOB Steering Committee aims to update this database approximately once a year to incorporate additional data from included surveys and to improve the data pipeline.
 [Releases](https://github.com/fishglob/FishGlob_data/releases) with major data updates (new survey regions, new data structure) will have a new version number.
 Smaller updates (e.g., new years in existing surveys) get a new minor version (1.1).
 Bug fixes get a new patch number (1.1.1).
 Updates are made on separate branches or forks, then a pull request with clear documentation is made to the dev branch.
-A member of the Steering Committee (someone not involved in the original coding) will review, make sure nothing will get broken, and approve pull requests.
-The version number will get incremented (either major, minor, or patch) when the dev branch is pulled to the main branch and a new relesae is made.
+A member of the Steering Committee (someone not involved in the original coding) will review the change and approve pull requests.
+The version number will get incremented (either major, minor, or patch) when the dev branch is pulled to the main branch and a new release is made.
+A major number indicates a breaking change (e.g., changes to column names), a minor number indicates the addition of new data, a patch number indicates a correction to existing data or data processing.

 See our [NEWS](NEWS.md) file.

 ### Community involvement

 - *Do you want to connect with other members of our community?* Check out our [Discussion forum](https://github.com/fishglob/FishGlob_data/discussions/) where you can share ideas, possible developments and collaborations, as well as any other topics related to FISHGLOB.
 - *Found a bug in the code?* Please open an [issue](https://github.com/fishglob/FishGlob_data/issues) so we can investigate.
 Clear descriptions and suggested solutions are helpful.
-Contributions and suggested fixes are warmly encouraged by forking this repo, making the change, and making a pull request.
+Contributions and suggested fixes are warmly encouraged by forking this repository, making the change, and making a pull request.
 - *Want to request specific changes or enhancements?* Please open an [issue](https://github.com/fishglob/FishGlob_data/issues) so we and the broader community can concider it in our future updates.
-Contributions are warmly encouraged by forking this repo, making the change, and making a pull request.
+Contributions are warmly encouraged by forking this repository, making the change, and making a pull request.
 - *Want to learn more about FISHGLOB?* Check out our [website](https://fishglob.sites.ucsc.edu/), https://fishglob.sites.ucsc.edu/